 The use of direction+normal vector makes it equivalent to using quaternions.
 However, it is faster to solve it in vector space rather than find the quaternion for a future position from the vectors and then take the difference of the quaternions.
 It also allows for a bit more flexibility on how you deal with the normal "flipping" when the body frame vertical acceleration becomes small (This is also a limitation of this method, regardless of whether you use quaternion representation or not).

 The system only cares about the difference between the current orientation and the next, and not the actual orientation.
 The bezier trajectory automatically changes (because a new one is computed every cycle) to accommodate the (cross-track and orientation) error(s).
 This essentially makes it an "error-state" controller as the system only cares about the difference between the current orientation and the next orientation.

 The speed control is naive and uses a separate Feed-forward + P controller.
 The controller bandwidth depends on the bandwidth of the end-effectors.
 I assume this bandwidth to be 20 Hz in my demonstration (reasonable for a 2-meter wingspan plane weighing 14 Kilograms).

 The actual control system uses the velocity vector’s orientation instead of the aircraft’s orientation as there will be some difference between the two due to side-slip and angle of attack.
 An integral controller is used for managing the body-frame forces.
-This is important for reducing the cross-track error and especially useful during landing when cross-track errors can grow quite a bit due to lack of airspeed.
+This is important for reducing the cross-track error and especially useful during landing when (pitch axis)cross-track errors can grow quite a bit due to lack of airspeed.
 Last but not least, the navigation controller requires a body-frame rotation rate controller that is tuned properly/ set up properly (minimal phase-lag and attenuation)